 We cannot assure you that the available funds will ultimately prove to be adequate to allow it to complete a business combination, and once a business combination is completed, Great Expectation's needs for additional financing are likely to increase substantially.
 Management and other stockholders have not made any commitments to provide additional.
-We cannot assure you that any additional funds will be available to Great Expectations to allow us to cover our expenses.
-Even if Great Expectation's cash assets prove to be inadequate to meet Great Expectation's operational needs, Great Expectations might seek to compensate providers of services by issuances of stock in lieu of cash.
+We cannot assure you that any additional funds will be available to Great Expectation's cash assets prove to be inadequate to meet Great Expectation's operational needs, Great Expectations might seek to compensate providers of services by issuances of stock in lieu of cash.